 This blood test provides a state-of-the-art assessment of cardiovascular risk and treatment response.
 It provides a full array of the latest risk factors for cardiovascular disease, stroke, Alzheimer’s disease and other vascular related disorders.
 The advanced markers on this test have been shown to identify more than 84% of patients with subclinical coronary atherosclerosis – nearly30% more then the number of patients detected by standard lipid profiles based on National Cholesterol Education Guidelines.

-This analysis is non-evasive evaluation of gastrointestinal function.
+This analysis is a non-evasive evaluation of gastrointestinal function.
 It is recommended in cases of gastrointestinal symptoms, as well as many systemic disorders that may originate in the gut.

 This test reveals information on Phase I and Phase II detoxification pathways.
 The optimal functioning of these pathways is critical for effective elimination of toxic compounds and metabolic by-products from the body, oxidative stress and factors which may contribute to various conditions.